Scalable quantum computation architecture using always-on Ising interactions via quantum feedforward: Effective interaction control via projective measurements and quantum feedforward

 We introduce the Hamiltonian to realize our scheme to turn on/off the interaction effectively via projective measurements and quantum feedforward.
-The physical device that we consider is a general solid-state system where every qubit can be individually controlled by a microwave pulse and there are always-on interaction between nearest neighbor qubits.
-Throughout of this paper, we assume the following Hamiltonian corresponding to $G(V,E)$
+The physical device that we consider is a general solid-state system where every qubit can be individually controlled by a microwave pulse and there are always-on interactions between nearest neighbor qubits.
+We assume the following two qubit Hamiltonian.

-where $\omega$, $\lambda(t)$, $\omega'$, and $\theta$ denote the qubit energy, Rabi frequency, microwave frequency, and a phase of the microwave.
+where $\omega$, $\lambda(t)$, $\omega'$, $\theta$ and $g$ denote the qubit energy, Rabi frequency, microwave frequency, a phase of the microwave, and interaction strength.
 In most of the solid-state systems, it is possible to control the value of $\lambda(t)$ by changing the power of microwave with much higher accuracy than the case of two-qubit gates.
 We move to a rotating frame defined by

-where $\omega'_{l}$ denotes its angular frequency of the rotating frame at the site $l$, and use a rotating wave approximation so that we could obtain the following Hamiltonian
+where $\omega'_{j}$ denotes its angular frequency of the rotating frame at the site $j$, and use a rotating wave approximation so that we could obtain the following Hamiltonian

 where